Divi or Elementor? I was hesitant for a long time to get into this type of article for two reasons:

-Elementor Pro offers 4 more WooCommerce widgets than Divi.
-Note that Divi also offers the same features as these missing widgets but as embedded options in other modules.
+Elementor Pro offers 4 additional WooCommerce widgets compared to Divi.
+Note that Divi also offers the same functionality as these missing widgets but as embedded options in other modules.

 5 - Layouts to download: Divi or Elementor?

-For a long time, themes and page builders have offered their users the possibility to download pre-built layouts.
+For a long time, themes and page builders have offered their users the possibility of downloading pre-built layouts.
 These are called "layouts".

-These layouts are especially helpful for WordPress users who are not "artistic" or who don't have time to waste.
+These layouts are especially helpful for WordPress users who are not "artistic" or have no time to waste.

 How does it work?
-Layouts are created by designers/graphic artists and made available to users who only have to click on a button to import the layout template.
-Then, users only have to modify the texts, images and colors.
+Layouts are created by designers/graphic artists and made available to users who simply click on a button to import the layout template.
+Then, the users only have to modify the texts, images and colours.

-It's more than magical because anyone can create and design their own website in a flash.
+It's more than magical because anyone can create and design their site in a flash.

-On this side, Divi and Elementor Pro offer a nice range of layouts to download.
+In this respect, Divi and Elementor Pro offer a nice range of layouts to download.
 The free version of Elementor is, of course, less rich than the pro version.